ISISComputingGroup/ibex_developers_manual/Experimental-Database.md

 * If it is the first time running the populator you will need to install Python 3 (any distribution should do) and ensure that you pip install the requirements listed in `requirements.txt`
 * The populator has unit tests that are run in [jenkins](http://epics-jenkins.isis.rl.ac.uk/job/Experiment_Database_Populator/).
 * The `DEBUG` flag can be set in the main file to push instrument data to your local experiment database.
+* You will need to add access permission for the populator to write to your local database, to do this run `EPICS/SystemSetup/create_test_account.bat`

 ## Deployment